ontologiae/DRS-Analysis-Tool/README.md

 DRS Analysis Tool (DAT) parses and analyses DRS output from Attempto Controlled English (ACE) parser (APE).
-You an use it to make a tool which works with natural english sentences to generate, for instance, SQL queries, datas, etc...
+You an use it to make a tool which works with inputs english sentences to generate, for instance, SQL queries, datas, etc...

 DAT parses the DRS into an Ocaml's type, which you can play with.